Luxaaa/eventsourcing-mongodb/README.md

 to `'eventsourcing_mongodb'`.
 Furthermore, you need to set the environment variables `MONGO_CONNECTION_STRING` and `MONGO_DB_NAME`.
 Please refer to the [MongoDB Documentation](https://www.mongodb.com/docs/manual/reference/connection-string/) to learn more about connection strings.
-For a list of all available variables, please refer to the Available Environment Variables Section.
+You can read more about the available variables [here](#available-environment-variables) .

 ```python
 import os